nilprasadbirajdar/ObjectARx_Assignments/Project3/readme.md

    - Build the project and load the resulting DLL in AutoCAD.

 2. **Run the Command:**
-   - In AutoCAD, enter the custom command "MYCOMMAND" in the AutoCAD command line.
+   - In AutoCAD, enter the custom command "AddCommand" in the AutoCAD command line.

 3. **View Results:**
-   - The command will print the message "Hello NILPRASAD in the World of AutoCAD" to the AutoCAD command line.
+   - The command will print the message "Welcome in the World of AutoCAD" to the AutoCAD command line.